But, What About Weed Stocks?

 Aurora Cannabis (ACB):

 For those unfamiliar with valuation ratios, these are insanely high metrics, thus indicating that they are over-valued.
 Investors will say “you cannot use traditional metrics to value these companies”.
-This is generally when over-optimism is present in a bull-market and to be cautious.
+This is generally when extreme optimism is present in a bull-market and to be cautious.
 Don’t forget, every company’s share performance is proportional to earnings growth over a long enough time period.
 Don’t assume these companies are somehow unicorns to this simple fact.

 The Bottom Line